MicrosoftDocs/powerbi-docs/powerbi-docs/transform-model/dataflows/dataflows-streaming.md

 When you're setting up a hopping window in streaming dataflows, you need to provide the duration of the window (same as with tumbling windows).
 You also need to provide the hop size, which tells streaming dataflows how often you want the aggregation to be calculated for the defined duration.

-The offset parameter is also available in hopping windows for the same reason as in tumbling windows: to define the logic for including and excluding events for the beginning and end of the hopping window.
+The offset parameter is also available in hopping windows for the same reason as in tumbling windows.
+It defines the logic for including and excluding events for the beginning and end of the hopping window.

 :::image type="content" source="media/dataflows-streaming/dataflows-streaming-18.png" alt-text="Screenshot that shows hop size, duration, and offset settings for a hopping time window.":::